 I was feeling totally lost and disoriented, but

 Omyx-Kryn shrugged his thin shoulders.
 “We

 because that’s what we did.
 We made uninhabitable worlds livable.
 We’d

 run out of habitable worlds in our own solar system.
-This moon was a perfect testing ground
+This moon was a perfect

-to be beyond the knowledge of any of our enemies.
+and remote enough to be beyond the knowledge of any of our enemies.

 “And, it had the added advantage of being

 “So you brought humans here to Callisto?”